 I'm a Fool for You Summary

 Sad and bittersweet

 Around 8 to 10 minutes

-In Season 1, the drama introduces Hin, a young aspiring musician who struggles to start his career.
-He is a minor online influencer with thousands of followers, but can't translate this popularity into a full-fledged contract from a music studio.
+Hin is a young aspiring musician who struggles to start his career.
+He is a minor online influencer with thousands of followers, but he can't translate this popularity into a full-fledged contract from a music studio.
 When his latest demo gets rejected by a producer, Hin is discouraged and thinks of quitting for good.
 His ex-boyfriend Yiu comforts him, but he cares more about hooking up and having casual sex.

 At university, Hin is reunited with his high school friend Hugo.
 The shy and introverted Hugo used to be close friends with Hin, but a failed love confession caused them to drift apart ever since.
 Their recent encounter causes old feelings to resurface between them.
 Both Hin and Hugo muster up the courage to reconnect, putting aside any awkwardness from the past.

 Hin is a university student and an aspiring musician.
 With thousands of online followers, Hin hopes to launch a music career, but struggles to get recognition from professional studios.
-A popular guy, he still keeps in touch with his ex-boyfriends Yiu and Marco.
+A popular guy, he still keeps in touch with his ex-boyfriend Yiu.
 However, Hin has drifted apart from his high school friend Hugo after a failed love confession.